jmmh3191/se_project_spots/README.md

 **Images**

-To optimize images and reduce their size, (https://tinypng.com/), was used to load images faster on the page.
+To optimize images, (https://tinypng.com/), was used to load images faster on the page.

 **Technologies/Techniques**